“The human mind does not run on logic any more than a horse runs on petrol.”

 These books have given me insight into why we all think the way we do, why I prefer working in small companies, how large companies can learn a lot from small ones (and vice versa) and how the immediate answer that comes to mind is rarely the one to take you forward in anything.

 I’ve come away from reading each one of these books with renewed energy and a mind spinning with ideas.
-If you’ve read any of them too, I’d love to hear your thoughts in the comments below.
+If you’ve read any of them too, I’d love to hear your thoughts on twitter.